Hui Liao Directory Page

-Professor Liao’s current research interests include leadership, service quality, high performance work systems, and workforce diversity and inclusion.
-She has conducted field research in various cultural settings including the United States, Mainland China, Hong Kong, Taiwan, Japan, Europe, the UAE, and other cultural contexts, involving both small business and multinational companies’ worldwide operations.
-Her work received the Academy of Management's Dorothy Harlow Distinguished Paper Award, was featured in the American Psychological Association's Press Releases, and has appeared in the field’s top journals such as the Academy of Management Journal, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Organization Science, and Personnel Psychology.
+Professor Liao’s current research interests include leadership, proactivity and creativity, human capital, and cross-cultural management.
+Professor Liao has conducted field research in the United States, China, Switzerland, Singapore, South Korea, Japan, the UAE, and many other cultural contexts, involving both small business and multinational companies’ worldwide operations.
+Professor Liao has published numerous papers in top academic journals such as the Academy of Management Journal, Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Organization Science, and Personnel Psychology.
+Her work has also appeared in popular presses such as the Harvard Business Review, and the Washington Post.

 Primary Research Areas